NWJC 2018 August 10-12

 Northwest Reception – available as a stand alone ticket – $125

-Meet the instructors over cocktails and lavish appetizers
+Meet the instructors over cocktails (no host bar) and lavish appetizers

 Tales of the Cheapside Hoard HAZEL FORSYTH brings to life the jewelry of the Elizabethan era from this time capsule unearthed from beneath the streets of London’s fabled jewelry district.
 Tudor and Jacobean pieces as well as much older articles have been meticulously studied and cataloged by Hazel and presented under her curation at the London Museum.
 She wrote “London’s Lost Jewels: The Cheapside Hoard” associated with the exhibition and an essential read on this remarkable find.